Sequential Spatially Balanced Sampling: Outline of the Proposed Method

 \section{Outline of the Proposed Method}

 In this section, we present the main idea of the method.
 Suppose a population $U$ where units arrive sequentially, by groups of units or one by one.
-We want to respect balancing equations and take a decision for the current unit observed in the stream.
-For simplicity, let suppose that the current unit is the first one.
-The objective of the algorithm is to update only $J << N$ units to compensate the decision taken on the current unit.
-More formally, we try to find $v_k$, $k=2, \dots, J$, characterized by the following update:
+Inclusion probabilities are supposed to be predetermined by the statistician.
+They are usually defined as unequal and proportional to an auxiliary variable.
+In this case, the fixed sample size is satisfied but it may be unknown depending on whether the population size is known.
+Inclusion probabilities can also be set up equal.
+In both cases, the following method will respect equal and unequal inclusion probabilities.
+Additionally to the inclusion probabilities, we want to respect balancing equations and make a decision for the current unit observed in the stream.
+For simplicity, let's suppose that the current unit is the first one.
+The algorithm works in the following way: it will wait for a certain number of units, denoted $J$, so that it can decide on the considered unit while satisfying the balancing equations.
+The number of units to wait depends on the number of auxiliary variables and the inclusion probabilities.
+The variable $J$ is tested at each step to see if a solution exists.
+The variable $J$ is therefore dynamic and changes after each decision.
+In general, $J$ is much smaller than $N$ and the algorithm compensates the decision taken on the current unit to the $J-1$ remaining units.
+More formally, we try to find $v_k$, $k=2, \dots, J$, characterized by the following update, for $k=2, \dots, J $:

 where $\pi_k^1$ are the updated inclusion probabilities if the decision is to omit the current unit $k$, in this case $k = 1$, same for $\pi_k^2$ if we select the current unit $k$.
 The balancing equations need to be satisfied, we obtain the following equality: